 Assignments should also be submitted on a weekly basis, based on the schedule, to receive points.

 NOTE: You cannot submit series of assignments together and expect credits for all.
-You cannot miss major assignments, even if you have passing points.
-You should complete all major assignments to pass the course.
 Your weekly contribution to La Voz News is a must.

 La Voz newsroom environment